 Contacting you by email

-If you have provided your email address when you purchased your ticket, from time to time we will send you recommendations and ticket offers by email for similar events and opportunities to support our work.
+If you have given us your email address we will send you information about other concerts we are performing, and occasionally we will include information about our wider programme of activity, recommendations for similar events we think you might enjoy, and opportunities to support our work.
 Should you wish not to receive this information you will be given the option to opt out when purchasing your ticket from the THSH Box Office, and you will always have the option to unsubscribe from future emails from Ex Cathedra via a link at the bottom of the email.
 Alternatively you can tell us directly by emailing firstname.lastname@example.org or calling us on 0121 616 3410.

 Contacting you by telephone

 If you have provided your telephone number when you purchased your ticket via THSH Box Office, we may use this to inform you of a cancelled or re-arranged performance, to gain your views on our service, or to talk to you about relevant opportunities to support our work as an arts charity.
 Should you wish not to receive calls from us please let us know by emailing email@example.com.